- How to install

 Message 'No Temperature Sensors Detected'

-VitalSigns must be located inside your Mac's Applications folder.
+Also, make sure that you have moved VitalSigns to your Mac's Applications folder, otherwise the app won't show any readings.
 If you have an old Mac with a slow CPU, sensors may not be detected the first time you run the app.
 Close VitalSigns and launch it again to solve the issue.
 If you're still getting this message, restart your Mac.

 Message 'No Fans Detected'